stacks-network/stacks/rfcs/0002-rfc-user-schema-v0.3.md

 #### Profiles

 A user's social network profiles.
 A user can provide the appropriate usernames or urls, as well as provide proof of ownership of their accounts by referencing posts that only they could have produced (tweets, gists, etc.).

-#### Websites

-A list of a user's websites.
-A user can establish proof of ownership outside of this schema by placing a file in their website's directory (potentially either the root directory or .well-known directory) that references them as an owner or team member of the organization that runs the site.

 #### PGP